 Philips reported these vulnerabilities to NCCIC.

-Philips plans an update to correct these issues in the release scheduled for mid-year 2019.
+Philips plans an update to correct these issues in a release scheduled for the second quarter of 2020.

 Philips has also provided the following information regarding an operating system that is no longer supported by the operating system manufacturer: